| Return to main page of Everyday English |

 |

-VYou may print out this lesson from the web page or order it free via e-mail.
+You may print out this lesson from the web page.

 Exercise A, verbs used in the yard: Write a meaning that has something to do with a yard for each verb below, and then use that verb in a sentence that you make up.